repzilon/ultrastarfox/README.md

 To clean, run ``clean.cmd``.

 After building, a debug symbol map will be created at ``SYMBOLS.TXT``, and a bank space report at ``BANKS.CSV``.

+### Building on Windows 9x or DOS

+**NOTE: this was tested in a Windows 98 virtual machine made with VirtualBox.**

+Requirements: Microsoft Windows 95 or 98

+Download repo as ZIP, extract somewhere using short path names and rename folder to ``starfox.ult``.
+Then, edit the ``*.BAT`` files inside to correct the path to ``starfox.ult``.

+To build ROM, run ``BUILD.BAT``.

+To build ROM with Logging, run ``BLDTOLOG.BAT``.

+To clean, run ``CLEAN.BAT``.

+After building, a debug symbol map will be created at ``SYMBOLS.TXT``, and a bank space report at ``BANKS.CSV``.

+#### Building tools with DJGPP (Repzilon's fork only)

+Requirements: Microsoft Windows 95 or 98

+Go to DJGPP Zip picker at https://www.delorie.com/djgpp/zip-picker.html .
+Select MS-DOS, OpenDOS, PC-DOS in the operating system, to also get CWSDPMI.
+Download then extract ZIP files as directed in the Zip picker.

+Ensure DJGPP environment variables are loaded in the DOS prompt.

+Then, in the DOS prompt, go to the ``starfox.ult\TOOLS`` subdirectory and invoke ``make -f Makefile.djg``

 ### Building on Linux